dgramop/MatDark/README.md

 ## Active Contributers
-#### In order to stay an active contributer, you must have a commit at least once every 1 week.
+<small>In order to stay an active contributer, you must have a commit at least once every 1 week.</small>
-#### If you pull request or solve issues very often, you'll become a contributer.
+<small>If you pull request or solve issues very often, you'll become a contributer.</small>
+### @AutinTech -> Thanks for adding shadows...
+Sorry I killed matlight and replaced it with my own xD